harvardinformatics/snpArcher/README.md

 This fork of the pipeline snpArcher only differs in the following ways:

 * custom config decleration in make snakefile for running multiple projects on google cloud simultaneously
-* comment out mappability and coverage filtering code as this does not run on the cloud
 * custom snakemake rule for uploading pipeline results to hosting sites to share with CCGP project users
 * custom python script for generating CCGP-specific snakemake command that is based on project ID
+* CCGP module for snp pruning and other CCGP calculations

 ## Snakemake environment